Skip to main content

 How much of my income goes to property taxes in Dade County?

-At the median, Dade County homeowners pay 2.71% of their household income ($64,568/year) in property taxes.
-That is a significant burden - a successful appeal directly increases your take-home.
+At the median, Dade County homeowners pay 1.75% of their household income ($64,568/year) in property taxes.
+Reducing your assessment through an appeal lowers that share and increases your take-home.

 What if I cannot find comparable sales in Dade County?